PathwayCommons/cpath2/cpath2-mvn/distribution/src/main/etc/readme.txt

 UniProt and ChEBI data contain cross-references to other databases, which cpath2 used to generate BioPAX xrefs and then search them.

-8) CLEANER_CLASS - leave empty or use a specific cleaner class name (like cpath.cleaner.internal.UniProtCleanerImpl);
+9) CLEANER_CLASS - leave empty or use a specific cleaner class name (like cpath.cleaner.internal.UniProtCleanerImpl);

-9) CONVERTER_CLASS - leave empty or use a specific converter class (like cpath.converter.internal.UniprotConverterImpl);
+10) CONVERTER_CLASS - leave empty or use a specific converter class (like cpath.converter.internal.UniprotConverterImpl);

 MORE DETAILS

-One can also use cpath-admin.sh or import-data.sh scripts to execute data import commands (as above), export some data or generate reports (e.g., validation).
+One can also use cpath2.sh or import-data.sh scripts to execute data import commands (as above), export some data or generate reports (e.g., validation).

-(run cpath-admin.sh w/o arguments to see the hint).
+(run cpath2.sh w/o arguments to see the hint).

 Prepare MySQL Databases.
 If required, generate (all or some of) the cpath2 database schemas using the same db names as specified in the $CPATH2_HOME/cpath.properties file:

-sh cpath-admin.sh -create-tables cpathmain,cpathproteins,cpathmolecules,cpathmetadata
+sh cpath2.sh -create-tables cpathmain,cpathproteins,cpathmolecules,cpathmetadata
 (WARNING: this destroys and re-creates the databases, if existed!)

 1. Fetch/Update Instance Metadata:
-#sh cpath-admin.sh -fetch-metadata <metadataURL>
+#sh cpath2.sh -fetch-metadata <metadataURL>
-sh cpath-admin.sh -fetch-metadata "file:///full-path/metadata.conf"
+sh cpath2.sh -fetch-metadata "file:///full-path/metadata.conf"

-2. Fetch Data (download, parse, clean, convert, and store data locally) sh cpath-admin.sh -fetch-data --all
+2. Fetch Data (download, parse, clean, convert, and store data locally) sh cpath2.sh -fetch-data --all
-- gets all warehouse and pathway data sequentially; one can also import, e.g., CHEBI only: sh cpath-admin.sh -fetch-data CHEBI
+- gets all warehouse and pathway data sequentially; one can also import, e.g., CHEBI only: sh cpath2.sh -fetch-data CHEBI
 (WARNING: do not run multiple parallel '-fetch-data' processes that import the same TYPE of data)

-sh cpath-admin.sh -premerge
+sh cpath2.sh -premerge
-#sh cpath-admin.sh -premerge <IDENTIFIER>
+#sh cpath2.sh -premerge <IDENTIFIER>

-# also possible to configure (in a "metadata.conf") and use an external cleaner/converter, i.e., after the cpath-admin.jar was compiled:
+# also possible to configure (in a "metadata.conf") and use an external cleaner/converter, i.e., after the cpath2.jar was compiled:
-#$JAVA_HOME/bin/java -DCPATH2_HOME=$CPATH2_HOME -Djava.io.tmpdir=$CPATH2_HOME/tmp -cp /path-to/MyDataCleanerImpl.class;/path-to/MyDataConverterImpl.class -Xss65536k -Xmx2g -jar cpath-admin.jar -premerge
+#$JAVA_HOME/bin/java -DCPATH2_HOME=$CPATH2_HOME -Djava.io.tmpdir=$CPATH2_HOME/tmp -cp /path-to/MyDataCleanerImpl.class;/path-to/MyDataConverterImpl.class -Xss65536k -Xmx2g -jar cpath2.jar -premerge

-sh cpath-admin.sh -merge
+sh cpath2.sh -merge
-#sh cpath-admin.sh -merge <IDENTIFIER>
+#sh cpath2.sh -merge <IDENTIFIER>

 # create full-text index (currently, it's required for the "main" cpath2 db only, only for the webservice app)
-sh cpath-admin.sh -create-index main
+sh cpath2.sh -create-index main

 Optionally, you can also create a 'blacklist' (i.e. ignore list) for the graph queries.
 The graph queries will simply not traverse through the entities in this list and the entity references in the list will be eliminated